 The Cell and Molecular Biology Graduate Group (CAMB) is part of Biomedical Graduate Studies (BGS), an umbrella organization administered through the Perelman School of Medicine that includes CAMB and other biomedical-related graduate groups.
 Within this integrated graduate group are six discipline program areas: Cancer Biology (CB); Cell Biology, Physiology, and Metabolism (CPM); Developmental, Stem Cell, and Regenerative Biology (DSRB); Genetics and Epigenetics (G&E); Gene Therapy and Vaccines (GTV); and Microbiology, Virology, and Parasitology (MVP).
 You can apply for one of the six CAMB programs through the Biomedical Graduate Studies (BGS) Admissions process.
 BGS also offers certificate programs in medicine, public health, and environmental health sciences.
 Please see Life at Penn for information about campus life.

-As of July 2018, we no longer require the general GRE test.
-We do require the TOEFL or IELTS for applicants from countries where English is not the first language.
-Test scores must be submitted from ETS by the application deadline.
-There is no minimum required score, as each application is reviewed in its entirety and within the pool of applications for that year.
+As of July 2018, we no longer require or accept the general GRE test.
+Applicants whose native language is not English are required to take an English proficiency exam (either the TOEFL or the IELTS); this requirement is waived for applicants who have or will have obtained a degree from a US or other approved English-instructed institution.
+There are no minimum score requirements.
+In order for your application to be considered complete, official TOEFL or IELTS score reports must be received by the BGS office by the application deadline.
 It is important for students applying to this program from outside the United States to realize that funding for overseas students is very limited, and thus the application process is extremely competitive.

-We had 851 applications to our PhD program for entrance in Fall 2019; 482 from US citizens or permanent residents of the US, and 369 from international citizens.
-We interviewed 120 and accepted 116.
-Our incoming class has 58 students (62% female, 22% under-represented minority, and 10% international).
-The average GPA score was 3.75.
+We had 1178 applications to our PhD program for entrance in Fall 2023; 616 from US citizens or permanent residents of the US, and 562 from international citizens.
+127 were accepted.
+Our incoming class has 61 students (62% identify as female, 43% under-represented minority, 28% economically disadvantaged, and 14% international).
+The average GPA was 3.72.